2007 •Nintendo DS

 If this review pulls you in, the fastest next rabbit hole is LCL Pi Gameboy and PowKiddy A20, because those are the products most likely to clarify whether LCL CM4 Boy is your real match or just your current curiosity.

 LCL CM4 Boy is best framed as a machine for buyers who want a serious all-rounder with room for tougher systems.
-That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.
+This category rewards shoppers who know what kind of sessions they actually play, because not every strong device is strong in the same way.

 The vertical shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Linux (RetroPie, RecalBox, Batocera) also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.